A Framework for Symmetric Self-Intersecting Surfaces: Retriangulation of Self-Intersecting Complexes

-In this section, we introduce an algorithm that yields a retriangulation of an embedded complex with self-intersections.
-In the Section \ref{sec:detection} we give a method for computing all self-intersections of face pairs and showed that it suffices to retriangulate one face after another.
+In this section, we introduce an algorithm that yields a retriangulation $X'$ of an embedded complex $X$ such that both complexes are geometrically equivalent and $X'$ has no self-intersections.
+The key idea is to give the retriangulation of each face a disc structure, with vertices and edges determined by the intersection points with other faces.

-Now, given a face $f\in X$ with intersections given by the set $I(X,\phi,f)$, where $(X,\phi)$ denotes the underlying embedded complex.
-Below, we give a data structure that contains all self-intersections of $f$ with other faces as a list $l$ with two entries: \begin{enumerate} \item In the first entry, $l$ contains all embedded data of vertices $V$ of $f$, and all vertices given by the intersections with other faces. \item In the second entry of $l$ the edges that connect two vertices are given as pairs of distinct vertices. \end{enumerate}